Defining the Museum of the 21st Century: Evolving Multiculturalism in Museums in the United States

 Potential presenters are invited to read through the ICOFOM Study Series and the online publications from previous symposia for background information, museological historiography, relevant concepts and theories, and inspiration for further discussion.

-Abstracts are due by March 9, 2018 and should be a maximum of 300 words, plus a list of at least 10 references, on any one of the three sub-themed panels listed above.
+Abstracts are due by March 30, 2018 and should be a maximum of 300 words on any one of the three sub-themed panels listed above.
 Abstracts, papers, and presentations should be written in English.
 Only one abstract per person will be accepted.
 Additionally, please include a biography of 100 words.
-Accepted abstracts for presentation and publication will be notified by March 23, 2018.
-Please submit abstracts to email@example.com.
+Accepted abstracts for presentation and publication will be notified by April 13, 2018.
+Please submit abstracts to firstname.lastname@example.org.

 Completed papers should be a maximum of 2,500 words, with proper footnotes, bibliography, and other formatting per the 17th edition of the Chicago Manual of Style.
 Completed papers must be submitted by August 17, 2018 to be included in the ICOFOM publication and the SNHU Academic Archive.